 We have a Father’s Day tradition in my family that I hope to be able to continue for years to come.
 Each year, the kids and I choose a book for their daddy to read to them.
-Inside the front cover of the book, I write a note from them.
-I include a print of each child’s hand at the bottom where a signature would go.
-As Aiden, Lily, and Elon get older, I hope to encourage them to write in the book and eventually completely write the notes.
+Inside the front cover of the book, we write a note from each of them.
+Aiden writes his own note, and I help the younger two.
+I include a print of each child’s hand next to the note.
 This post contains affiliate links.
-Any purchases made through the links may earn me a commission at no cost to you.

 Our Father’s Day Tradition – A Book for Dad

 |For their first Father’s Day (Aiden was 6 months old), I chose the book, Me and My Dad! by Allison Ritchie.
 It’s a #1 New York Times Bestseller about the adventures of Daddy bear and his son.
 This book continues to be special to Aiden.|

 |Aiden was 18 months old for the second Father’s Day.
 He helped me choose My Dad, My Hero by Ethan Long to give to his daddy.
 With its colorful illustrations, this book reads like a comic book.
 A little boy lists all of the ways his dad is not a superhero and describes why his dad is his hero.
 When we first got this book, Aiden requested to read it every night for at least a month.
 It is adorable and funny.
 I highly recommend this book.|